 - Current assets (Cash) will decrease

 The income statement is not affected by the declaration and payment of cash dividends on common stock.
-(The cash dividends on preferred stock are deducted from net income to arrive at net income available for common stock.)
+(However, the cash dividends on preferred stock are deducted from net income to arrive at net income available for common stock.)

-The cash dividends will be reported as a use of cash in the financing activities section of the statement of cash flows.
+The statement of cash flows will report the amount of the cash dividends as a use of cash in the financing activities section.